vigneshbhuvan-nus/tp/docs/UserGuide.md

 language you are most familiar and the `translation` is written in the language you wish to learn.
 In this User Guide, we will be assuming the language for `word` will be in English.

-Before you start adding a new entry, remember to [select a deck first!](#selecting-a-deck-select)
+**Note:** Before you start adding a new entry, remember to [select a deck first!](#selecting-a-deck-select)

 Fun fact: Did you know GreenTea supports over 100 languages including Telugu, Welsh and Xamtanga?
 To see if your chosen language is supported, click [here!](http://www.unicode.org/charts/index.html)

 ### 4.2.1 Adding a new entry: `add` (Vignesh)

-Adds a new entry to the word bank.
+Adds a new entry with the given word and translation.

 Format: `add w/<WORD> t/<TRANSLATION>`